FAQ

 During severe weather, we utilize real-time National Weather Service forecasts and on-the-ground observations to determine whether a temporary safety closure is needed.
 Other similar facilities in our region, including the Walkway Over the Hudson and the George Washington Bridge sidewalk, also close during severe or inclement weather.

 If you plan to visit the path, please check the forecast before you arrive and plan accordingly.
 We communicate temporary closures on the path itself via electronic signage and through our staff.
-Follow our Twitter account for real-time updates or check the path status on this website’s home page.
+Follow our X account for real-time updates.
 And for those path patrons who would like to cross the bridge as soon as possible, Hudson Link buses provide service across the bridge from both landings.
 All Hudson Link buses are equipped with bike racks.

 New York State Police are responsible for patrolling the path.
 The path is also under 24-hour video surveillance and monitored by the Thruway Authority’s bridge security team.
-Use the phones with the blue lights along the path to speak to someone in case of an emergency or if you need assistance.
+Use the emergency phones along the path to speak to someone in case of an emergency or if you need assistance.

 The side path is a spur off the path in South Nyack.
 Cyclists and pedestrians can use it to travel to downtown Nyack or points south, including New Jersey and New York City.
 The side path terminates at the corner of South Franklin Street and Clinton Avenue, and is a short distance from State Bike Route 9.